sobisonator/imp19c/map_data/pyParaMapEditor_imp19c/README.md

 			pip install -r requirements.txt
 		iii) Launch the script by double clicking it or in the command line.

-II.
-Preparing data (if you are using imp19c, these files should all be there already and you can skip this step!)
+2. Preparing data (if you are using imp19c, these files should all be there already and you can skip this step!)
 	a) All files below simply need to be present in the setup editor's
 	b) You will need 3 map files:
 		your province map, (main_input.BMP)